skoolkid/skoolkit/sphinx/source/skool-macros.rst

 ---------
 The ``#UDGTABLE`` macro behaves in exactly the same way as the ``#TABLE`` macro, except that the resulting table will not be rendered in ASM mode.
-Its intended use is to contain images that should be rendered in HTML mode only.
+Its intended use is to contain images that will be rendered in HTML mode only.

 See :ref:`TABLE`, and also :ref:`HTML`.